RaviTambade/TFLdotNET/notes/cs/settingupdotnetsolution.md

 cd MySolution
 ```

-This folder becomes your workspace — like your carpentry bench.
+This folder becomes your workspace—your engineering desk where everything will be organized.

 ## ✅ **Step 3: Create the Solution File (.sln)**